The Office of Financial Aid at Wisconsin Lutheran College guides students and parents through the loan application process.

 Your FAFSA determines the type of loan you can receive.
 Your loan eligibility for the year is reflected on your financial aid award.
 You will be eligible for a subsidized loan, an unsubsidized loan, or a combination of both.

-Federal government pays your interest while you are enrolled at least half time for any loans disbursed on or after July 1, 2012.
+Federal government pays your interest while you are enrolled at least half time.

 Interest accrues and can either be paid periodically while you are in school or capitalized (added to the principal of your loan to repay later).